aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 ## How does the Canary Training library work?
 The canary_training library works by creating smaller-scale training jobs, termed `Canary Training Jobs`, collects the job metrics using the [SageMaker Profiler](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-profiling-report.html) and performs **extrapolations to predict the Consumed Resources for the entire Training Job**.
+A schematic of this is shown below:

 ![alt text](images/image_1.png)